 Each director who is not a salaried officer or employee of the Company is being paid an annual fee of \$15,000 and a further attendance fee of \$500 for each meeting of the Board of Directors or any committee thereof.
 The Chairman of a committee is also being paid an additional annual fee of \$3,000.
-On October 15, 1997, immediately prior to the closing of the Company's Initial Public Offering, each director who is not a salaried officer or employee of the Company was granted 1,000 options pursuant to the Company's Share Option Plan in consideration for his services as director of the Company.
+For fiscal 1999, each director who is not a salaried officer or employee of the Company was granted 1,000 options pursuant to the Company's Stock Option Plan in consideration for his services as director of the Company.
 See "Stock Option Plan".

 The Company carries liability insurance in an amount limited to \$25 million with respect to its directors and officers as a group.
-For the year ended March 31, 1998, the total annual premium in respect of such insurance was approximately \$75,000, all of which was paid by the Company and charged to income.
+For fiscal 1999, the total annual premium in respect of such insurance was approximately \$75,000, all of which was paid by the Company and charged to income.